Emilyaoc/mhc_alpha_project/README.md

 Note that the Nextflow scripts (main.nf) call containers to run most of the software (CodonPhyML, PRANK & HyPhy).
 So you will require internet connection to run the scripts successfully as well having docker installed on your computer / server in order to enable you to run containers.

 The workflow takes one alignment file at a time and thus needs to be run multiple times to reproduce all the results described in the paper.

+ Note that when running partitioned analyses (BUSTED-PH) the input tree needs to be labelled with labels that match the '--branches' and '--comparison' flags.